 Pop rocks are such a fun candy and we found them perfect for exploring the 5 senses too!
 Grab the FREE printable worksheet and a few packets of pop rocks.
 The kids won’t mind the extra work at all.
 Read more…

-With all the variety of apples out there, how do you determine which one is your favorite?
-You set up an apple tasting test of course.
+With all the variety of apples, how do you determine which is your favorite?
+You set up an apple taste test of course.
 Record your results and find out the winner among your family members or classroom kiddos.
 Additionally, set up a lemon juice test too.
 Read more…

 KITCHEN SCIENCE EXPERIMENTS

 If you have kids who love experimenting with food, we also have a few cool kitchen science experiments that are NOT edible.
-Still loads of fun using common foods to learn about DNA and pH levels!
+Still, it’s loads of fun using common foods to learn about DNA and pH levels!
+Or try out a few chemical reactions!